openlookeng/hetu-core/hetu-docs/en/connector/memory.md

 - Without State Store and Hetu Metastore with global cache, after `DROP TABLE`, memory is not released immediately on the workers.
 It is released on the next `CREATE TABLE` operation.
 - Currently only a single column in ascending order is supported by `sorted_by`
 - If a CTAS (CREATE TABLE AS) query fails or is cancelled, an invalid table will remain.
 This table must be dropped manually.
+- And we support BOOLEAN, All INT Types, CHAR, VARCHAR, DOUBLE, REAL, DECIMAL, DATE, TIME, UUID types as partition keys.